 Paper towels, paper napkins and paper dishcloths

-And when it comes to drying my hands after using the toilet, instead of using paper towels, I just give them a wipe on my trousers (yep, I’m THAT kinda person)
+When it comes to drying my hands after using the toilet, instead of using paper towels, I just give them a wipe on my trousers.
+Yep, I'm that kind of person.

 Lunchtime Throw Aways